chunxiao-dcx/QSAP/README.md

 &emsp;The pepiline will report error when exist extra points with no meaning of format in file names.
 For example: "TM1.fasta" is ok, "TM1.1.fasta" is wrong.

 ## Prepare pair-end reads list for gene abundance estimation [Optional]
-&emsp;QSAP also provides a method of gene abundance estimation using [Salmon](https://github.com/COMBINE-lab/salmon). if `-r`, nucleotide sequences and pair-end reads are needed.
+&emsp;QSAP also provides a method of gene abundance estimation using TPM through  [Salmon](https://github.com/COMBINE-lab/salmon). if `-r`, nucleotide sequences and pair-end reads are needed.
 And the pair-end reads list looks like this:

 File name |Left reads|Right reads|Path
 ---|-----------|-----------|-----------------------